alineestkyr/Artifact-Travalogues-/README.md

 2. Look for the *who, what, where and when.* For instance, take note of who (person or institution) owned the artifact, where it was located and for what period of time.

 ## Documenting external sources
-* It's crucial to identify where your facts come from.
 * Citations will be tracked on the markdown sheet in each folder.
-* For now, use this format to track sources:
+* Use this format to track sources:

 #### 1. *Quoted fact from html file*
     - [Link text Here](https://link-url-here.org)